jenncross/jenncross.github.io/_projects/integrating-ai.md

 ## Project Overview

-The "Integrating AI in Upper Elementary Education" project explores innovative approaches to introducing artificial intelligence and machine learning concepts to upper elementary students (grades 3-5) through robotics and tangible interfaces.
-Using a participatory design methodology, we collaborate with teachers to develop age-appropriate learning experiences that make complex computational concepts accessible and engaging.
+This project is developing upper elementary school students' abilities to work with Artificial intelligence (AI) in future careers.
+AI will be a critical tool for influencing and increasing productivity in the future of work.
+As such, it is increasingly important to introduce K-12 students to basic AI knowledge and skills.
+Through this project, a team of robotics and education researchers at Tufts University in Massachusetts and Maryville University in St. Louis, MO will work with over 50 teachers in St. Louis County to develop a research-informed educational ecosystem bringing AI concepts to upper elementary school students.

 The core innovation of this project is the development of tangible, interactive interfaces that allow young students to train machine learning models through physical demonstration rather than abstract programming.
 By physically manipulating robots and seeing immediate results, students develop intuitive understandings of key AI concepts like supervised learning, classification, and pattern recognition.
+(Photo Credit: Milan Dahal)

+## Project Objectives

+1. To create, test, and revise inexpensive hardware with multiple built-in AI algorithms to allow students to explore the learning behavior of different algorithms.
+2. To create a system that is highly compatible with 5th grade classrooms.
+Specifically focusing on hardware that is safe, inexpensive, and easy for 5th graders to use and learn from and with.
+3. To make our parts diverse and their AI algorithms flexible enough to support diversity in both student generated problems and solutions.
+4. To design parts that can be combined to build more complex systems with engineerable behavior.
+5. To discover through student and teacher feedback which AI algorithms are most powerful and which are easiest to use.

 ## Research Questions

-Our work addresses three primary research questions:

-1. How can abstract AI and machine learning concepts be made accessible to elementary-aged learners through tangible, embodied learning experiences?

-2. What pedagogical approaches best support teachers in integrating AI and computational thinking across elementary curriculum areas?

-3. How do students' conceptions of AI and intelligent technologies evolve through hands-on engagement with these learning experiences?

-## Methodological Approach

-The project employs a design-based research methodology with iterative cycles of design, implementation, analysis, and refinement.
-Each cycle involves:

-1. **Participatory Design Workshops**: Collaborative sessions with teachers to identify curriculum integration opportunities and design learning activities

-2. **Technology Prototyping**: Development of tangible interfaces and visual programming tools based on teacher and student input

-3. **Classroom Implementation**: Testing of activities and technologies in authentic classroom environments

-4. **Multi-modal Assessment**: Collection of data through observations, interviews, student artifacts, and performance assessments

-5. **Iterative Refinement**: Revision of materials and approaches based on implementation findings

-This cyclical approach ensures that our educational technologies and approaches are grounded in classroom realities and responsive to student and teacher needs.
+1. How does the introduction of tangible artificial intelligence elements lead to changes in upper elementary students’ understanding of artificial intelligence concepts and attitudes towards artificial intelligence?
+2. How do different levels of complexity and variety of tangible artificial intelligence elements impact the engagement of upper elementary students and the diversity of their solutions and designs?
+3. What are the potential benefits and challenges of introducing tangible artificial intelligence elements in integrated engineering and literacy activities?

 ## Key Innovations